EQAR/deqar-docs/docs/DEQAR_overview.md

 ### Use of Data from ETER/OrgReg

 DEQAR harvests records from ETER/OrgReg on an annual basis.
-These records serve as DEQAR's base set of records on European higher education institutions.
+These records serve as base set of records on European higher education institutions in DEQAR.
 DEQAR stores the following ETER data on institutions:

 - ETER ID
 - official name